Fishing Deep Grass with a ChatterBait

 One extremely popular way to fish this time of year is on ledges for big schools of bass.
 This style of fishing attracts the most attention this time of year, and will undoubtably get the most fishing pressure, especially on well known ledge lakes such as Guntersville or Lake Chickamauga.

 One of my favorite ways to get out of the crowd during the summer months is to target submerged grass with a big ChatterBait.
 This can be a great way to catch a ton of fish and get away from the crowds.
-Throwing a ChatterBait offshore can be a super effective way to catch a big limit of fish, but there are a few key aspects to keep in mind while implementing this strategy.
+Fishing a ChatterBait offshore can be a super effective way to catch a big limit of fish, but there are a few key aspects to keep in mind while implementing this strategy.

 ChatterBait Bass